 - Double vision

 - Decreased night vision and sensitivity to headlight glare

 When a cataract first develops, vision aids like contacts or glasses may help improve your vision.
 Once the cataract begins to interfere with daily tasks such as reading and driving, cataract surgery is the only viable treatment option.

-During cataract surgery in Lansing, Dr. Rosenbaum removes the cloudy natural lens from the eye while the patient is under a topical anesthesia.
+During cataract surgery in Lansing, Our Doctors removes the cloudy natural lens from the eye while the patient is under a topical anesthesia.
 Next, a replacement device called an intraocular lens (IOL) is inserted which remains permanently in the place of the removed natural lens.
 The IOL compensates for the magnification that the old lens provided.
-Modern IOLs are designed for various functions and made of various materials; Dr. Rosenbaum will know which is most appropriate for your individual needs.
+Modern IOLs are designed for various functions and made of various materials; Our Doctors will know which is most appropriate for your individual needs.
 The total surgery time is typically less than 10 minutes.